Valkryst/VParser_CFG/README.md

 ---

+## CFG Rules

+* A CFG requires a minimum of one rule.

+* The first rule in a list of input rules must always be a set of initial transitions.
+When the CFG is run, it will use one of these initial transitions to begin running with.

+* The rules following the first rule are transitions.
+When the CFG runs, it takes an initial transition and applies every possible transition to the initial transition.
+The result of this operation then has every possible transition applied to it.
+This process repeats until there are no transitions that can be run against a result.

+* This CFG parser is fairly basic, so it's entirely possible to send it into an infinite loop with a poorly written set of rules.

+* Rule Format
+  * A rule always begins with a single transition character.
+This character is followed by one or more substitutions.
+See the following points for examples.
+    * Valid Rules
+      * A a aB aAB
+      * B b bC
+      * C c
+    * Invalid Rules
+      * AA a aB aAB
+      * B
+---

 ## JavaDoc Documentation

 Whenever a Travis CI build passes, the JavaDocs are auto-generated and made available at the following link.